Skip to content

 Why Do Most Commerce Migrations Take So Long?

 83% of data migration projects exceed their budgets or schedules (Bloor Group, 2023).
-The usual culprits aren’t technical — they’re organisational.
-Scope creep during build, integration surprises discovered too late, and governance structures that can’t make decisions fast enough.
+The usual culprits aren’t technical.
+They’re organisational.
+Scope creep during build.
+Integration surprises discovered too late.
+Governance structures that can’t make a decision faster than once a month.
+I’ve sat in those monthly reviews.
+They’re where projects go to die.

-Agile projects succeed 42% of the time compared to 13% for waterfall approaches (Standish Group, 2020).
-But “doing agile” isn’t enough.
-What matters is whether agile practices actually compress the decision-making cycle or just rename waterfall phases as “sprints.”
+Agile projects succeed 42% of the time compared to 13% for waterfall (Standish Group, 2020).
+But just “doing agile” doesn’t cut it.
+What matters is whether your sprints actually compress the decision-making cycle or just rename waterfall phases with trendier labels.

-The Franke project compressed decisions through three specific choices: weekly steering committees with real decision-making authority, a standards-first architecture that eliminated most custom development debates, and a phased go-live that reduced launch risk to near zero.
+Franke compressed decisions through three specific choices: weekly steering committees with real authority, a standards-first architecture that killed most custom development debates before they started, and a phased go-live that brought launch risk close to zero.

 What Made the 90-Day Timeline Possible?

 Standards-first architecture.
-The team committed early to using SAP Commerce Cloud’s out-of-the-box capabilities and Composable Storefront components wherever possible.
+The team committed early: use SAP Commerce Cloud’s out-of-the-box capabilities and Composable Storefront components wherever possible.
 Custom development was reserved for genuine gaps, not preferences.
-This single decision probably saved 30–40% of development effort compared to a typical customisation-heavy approach.
+This single decision probably saved 30-40% of development effort compared to the customisation-heavy approach we see on most projects.
+When someone said “can we customise this?” the default answer was “why?”

 Structured governance from day one.
 Weekly steering committee meetings with leadership, project managers, and functional experts.
 Clear escalation paths.
-Every participant knew their decision-making authority.
-In a 90-day project, you can’t afford decisions that wait for the next monthly review.
+Everyone in the room knew their decision-making authority.
+In a 90-day project, you simply can’t afford decisions that wait for the next monthly review.

 Agile sprints with visible progress.
 Two-week sprint cycles with working demos after each one.
-Tools like JIRA gave all stakeholders real-time visibility.
-Quick wins after each sprint — a compliance feature completed, a UI module integrated, a test milestone cleared — kept momentum high.
+JIRA gave all stakeholders real-time visibility.
+Quick wins after each sprint kept momentum high: a compliance feature completed, a UI module integrated, a test milestone cleared.

 Smart staffing model.
 Franke’s internal teams brought deep process and customer knowledge.
-The implementation team brought SAP Commerce Cloud expertise and multi-country rollout experience.
-This combination meant decisions happened fast because both sides of the equation — business context and technical capability — were always in the room.
+We brought SAP Commerce Cloud expertise and multi-country rollout experience.
+This mix meant decisions happened fast because both sides were always in the room: the people who understood the business and the people who understood the platform.

 SAP Quality Award winner badge for the Franke Commerce Cloud migration